I stopped working on Parrot in January

 do to make improvements would have violated the deprecation policy, if not by

 the litter of the policy in its spirit.
 Do that a couple of times and get

 yelled at and called a horrible person and you move on to other things.

-Remember, my primary goal was always to get a usable and useful Perl 6
+My primary goal was always to get a usable and useful P6 implementation as

 By the end of 2010, the Rakudo developers had decided to redesign their